 To be eligible for Toyo Tires F1600 Championship points a competitor must register for the series through OFFC and hold a valid racing licence (e.g., CASC-OR, ASN Canada, SCCA) and must be a member of a CASC-OR affiliated club.
 All cars that complete 50% of the overall winner's distance (rounded up) will receive finishing points.
 There is 1 drop in a season (score 17 of 18 races).
 A competitor cannot drop a DQ.

 7.2 RACE POINTS SCORING APPLICATION

 This section is applicable only to:

-- a) PIRELLI Tire GT (all classes)
+- a) PIRELLI Tire Super Touring

+- b) PIRELLI Tire Grand Touring

-- b) Formula Libre
+- c) Formula Libre

-- c) Formula 1200 (both classes)
+- d) Formula Prototype Challenge

 7.2.1 QUALIFYING